 COEJL is guided by the COEJL Committee which brings together prominent Jewish environmentalists, including veteran leaders and cutting edge activists.
 The committee is part of the Equal Opportunity and Social Justice Task Force (EOSJ) of the Jewish Council for Public Affairs (JCPA,) COEJL’s parent organization, and is chaired by Rabbi Fred Scherlinder Dobb.

 Nathan Arbitman, Head of Product Management, Dupont Photovoltaic Solutions

 Nathan Arbitman is the head of Product Management for DuPont’s Photovoltaic Solutions business, which is the largest supplier of materials to photovoltaic module makers globally.
 Before joining DuPont, he worked for ten years in the environmental technology field, for both non-profit organizations (National Wildlife Federation, Sustainable Conservation, The Natural Step) and as a consultant to such companies as The Coca-Cola Company, Aveda Corporation, and GE Energy to help them identify new growth opportunities while reducing their environmental footprint.
 While in graduate school Nathan also served as Vice President of his chapter of Net Impact, a community of over 30,000 changemakers who use their careers to tackle the world’s toughest problems.
 Nathan earned an MBA in Marketing and an MS in Sustainable Design and Technology from the University of Michigan, and a BA in Political Science from Brown University.

-David Bohm, Treasurer, Vice President, Jewish Council for Public Affairs
+David Bohm, Treasurer, Vice Chair, Jewish Council for Public Affairs